Grove

 • Sync hooks intercept changes flowing between nodes for validation, filtering, transformation, or audit logging

-• Transport is pluggable: use HTTP, SSE streaming, or implement your own for WebSocket, gRPC, NATS, etc.
+• Transport is pluggable: use HTTP, SSE streaming, WebSocket, or implement your own for gRPC, NATS, etc.

 • Presence provides ephemeral, real-time awareness (typing indicators, cursors, online users) with TTL-based cleanup, SSE broadcast, and React hooks